-a.
-Within one (1) business day of a permit suspension under subsection E.10.b above and/or where the Airport Operations Director or designee has determined that a permit should be revoked, the Department shall provide notice by email and by certified mail to: (a) the supervisor or person(s) otherwise responsible for the conduct of activities under the permit; and (b) the person(s) who allegedly committed the violation.
-Such notice shall reference the permit, permit status, and the nature of the violation.
-Such notice shall also state that a hearing on the temporary suspension and/or proposed revocation will take place before a hearing officer who shall be designated by the Managing Director of the Airport.
-No person who has been involved in any aspect of citing the permit holder for a violation, and no person who has been involved in any aspect of the decision to suspend or revoke the permit, may serve as a hearing officer.
+Within three (3) business days of a permit or approval suspension under subsection F.10.b above and/or where the Director, Airport Operations or designee has determined that a permit or approval should be revoked, the Department shall provide notice by email and by certified mail to: Supervisor; and the person(s) who allegedly committed the Violation if known.
+Such notice shall reference the permit or approval, permit/approval status, and the nature of the Violation.
+Such notice shall also provide that the permit holder/applicant is entitled to a hearing on the temporary suspension and/or proposed revocation and if they so desire a hearing must respond in writing as directed within ten (10) days from the date of the notice.
+If a hearing is requested, the Department shall respond within ten (10) days of receipt of the request with a notice setting forth the date, place, and time of the hearing.
+The hearing shall take place a before a hearing officer who shall be designated by the Airport Director.
+No person who has been involved in any aspect of citing the permit holder/applicant for a Violation, and no person who has been involved in any aspect of the decision to suspend or revoke the permit or approval, may serve as a hearing officer.